Milford Waterfront is located at the very heart of the county voted ‘Holiday Destination of the Year’ in 2018 by Countryfile Magazine readers.

 To the north, the Preseli Hills, a wide stretch of high moorland keep the secrets of the early peoples of this place, and how they transported huge bluestones to Stonehenge over four thousand years ago, while at the westerly tip is historic St Davids, Britain’s smallest city and the resting place of Wales’ patron saint.

 Such a wild, beautiful landscape understandably has its store of artists and makers who respond to the wonderful light, scenery and wildlife here.
 Their art and crafts can be found in little galleries across the county.
-Our chefs are also inspired by the land and its produce, and work hard in hot kitchens to create masterpieces from world-class local produce: fresh seafood, Pembrokeshire potatoes, soft fruits and cheese to name but a few.
+Our chefs are also inspired by the land and its produce, creating masterpieces from world-class local produce: fresh seafood, Pembrokeshire potatoes, soft fruits and cheese to name but a few.

-It’s not just beaches, shipwrecks and legends that litter our coast.
+It’s not just beaches, shipwrecks and legends that are scattered around our coast.
 Islands such as Ramsey, Grassholm and Skomer are important refuges for seals, sea life and birds, while the creatures of Caldey share the island with a Monastic community and the many visitors who travel there for daytrips by boat throughout the summer.

 Castles, boat trips, coastal adventures, watersports, beaches, food festivals, adventure parks, galleries and fairground fun are all a part of the Pembrokeshire experience.
 Milford Haven is part of that great story and here at Milford Waterfront, we’re proud to showcase the very best Pembrokeshire has to offer.

 Look no further than Milford Haven.
 Centrally located within the county, it's the perfect place to base yourself to enjoy everything Pembrokeshire has to offer - including right here at Milford Waterfront.